-Kidney disease is a really serious issue in dogs that can’t go untreated.
+Kidney disease is a really serious issue in dogs and can’t go untreated.
 Whether your dog is suffering from acute or chronic renal failure, they need to be seen by a veterinarian right away.
 Acute renal failure can often be reversed if caught early enough, but chronic renal failure can only be managed.

 Changing your dog’s diet can largely help to manage your dog’s kidney disease.
-What you feed your dog plays a big part on the kidney.
+What you feed your dog plays a big part on the kidneys.
 Decrease the amount of protein, sodium, and phosphorus you feed your dog, but increase water and omega-3 fatty acids.
 Talk to your veterinarian to find specific dog food brands for your pup.